Andrii Derkach: Parliamentary activity

+On 12 September 2024, Derkach was appointed as a member of the Federation Council of Russia, representing Astrakhan Oblast.
+He was selected to the position by the regional governor, Igor Babushkin.

 Interference in United States 2020 elections

 Money laundering allegations

 On 9 October 2019, Derkach alleged that Joe Biden had been involved in an international money laundering scheme with Ukrainian energy company Burisma Holdings and US-based Rosemont Seneca Partners.
 He claimed that Burisma's payments to four of its board members–including Biden's son Hunter–which were neither secret nor illegal, were "a sinister plot involving" Ukraine's former president Poroshenko but his claims initially were mostly ignored in Ukraine and abroad.
-Anders Åslund, senior fellow at the Atlantic Council, called Derkach "not credible" and a "professional disinformer."
+Anders Åslund, senior fellow at the Atlantic Council, itself a member of the pro-NATO Atlantic Treaty Association, called Derkach "not credible" and a "professional disinformer".

 Meeting with Giuliani

-On 5 December 2019, Derkach met with President Donald Trump's personal lawyer Rudy Giuliani in Kyiv to put together a corruption case against Biden's son Hunter, according to Derkach.
+On 5 December 2019, Derkach met with President Donald Trump's personal lawyer Rudy Giuliani in Kyiv to put together a corruption case against Joe Biden and his son to damage Biden's presidential campaign, according to Derkach.
 In May 2020, he released a portion of a phone call between Joe Biden and Petro Poroshenko, the former president of Ukraine.